Infinite series involving special functions obtained using simple one-dimensional quantum mechanical problems: Introduction

 where $a$ is the well width, has already been discussed in \cite{mali,mali2}.
-In the present paper we compute additional sums, which have not been previously calculated.
+In the present paper we make further use of this model to compute additional sums, which have not been previously calculated.
 In this case the normalized eigenstates and the corresponding eigenvalues are